Tracing nitrogen enrichment across cosmic time with JWST: Introduction

 In the local Universe, observations based on the direct method (the so-called $T_e$ method) reveal a well-defined N/O–O/H relation.
 N/O remains approximately constant at low oxygen abundance, consistent with primary nitrogen production being the dominant process, and then rises steeply above $12 + \log(\mathrm{O/H}) \gtrsim 8.3$, where secondary nitrogen from LIMS becomes significant \citep[e.g.,][]{garnett_nitrogen_1990,vila_costas_nitrogen-ratio_1993, 2006MNRAS.372.1069M, berg_direct_2012, pilyugin_metallicity_2014, belfiore_p-manga_2015, vincenzo_nitrogen_2016, vincenzo_extragalactic_2018}.
 This trend is observed both in individual \hii regions and in integrated galaxy spectra, and it broadly agrees with predictions of chemical evolution models \citep[e.g.,][]{matteucci_considerations_1986, molla_grid_2005, vincenzo_extragalactic_2018}.

 Direct determination of nitrogen and oxygen abundances at high redshifts have long been limited by observational challenges: the rest-frame optical lines that enable such measurements are shifted into the near-infrared at $z \gtrsim 2$, and the required auroral lines are intrinsically faint.

 Analyses based on strong-line ratios that correlate with N/O, such as N2O2 - defined as $\log(\NII~\lambda6584/ \OII~\lambda\lambda3727,3729 )$ - and N2S2 - defined as $\log(\NII~\lambda6584/ \SII~\lambda\lambda6717,6731 )$ - generally find elevated N/O at fixed metallicity relative to $z\sim0$ samples \citep[e.g.,][]{masters_physical_2014, strom_nebular_2017, hayden-pawson_NO_2022} The fundamental limitation of these efforts is that strong-line diagnostics are inherently sensitive to additional parameters, especially the ionisation parameter and abundance ratios like S/O \citep[e.g.,][]{dopita_chemical_2016, 10.1093/mnras/stab862, 10.1093/mnras/staf834}.
 Without detections of faint auroral lines and corresponding electron temperature estimates, it has remained unclear whether observed trends reflect genuine chemical differences or evolving ISM conditions.

-The sensitivity and wavelength coverage of JWST/NIRSpec \citep{jakobsen_nirspec_2022} now allow robust abundance determinations based on auroral-line detections in galaxies out to $z \gtrsim 10$ \citep[e.g.,][]{bunker_gnz11_2023, cameron_gnz11_2023, castellano_ghz12_2024, marques-chaves_Nitrogen_2024, 2024arXiv241018763N, 2024arXiv240714201N, 2024A&A...687L..11S, topping_z6_lens_2024, 2025A&A...697A..89C}.
+The sensitivity and wavelength coverage of JWST/NIRSpec \citep{jakobsen_nirspec_2022} now allow robust abundance determinations based on auroral-line detections in galaxies out to $z \gtrsim 10$ \citep[e.g.,][]{bunker_gnz11_2023, cameron_gnz11_2023, Castellano2024, marques-chaves_Nitrogen_2024, 2024A&A...687L..11S, Topping2024, 2025A&A...697A..89C, Napolitano_2025, Navarro_Carrera25}.

-At intermediate redshift ($z \sim 2$), these new observational capabilities open the possibility of reassessing the N/O–O/H relation with unprecedented precision \citep{Sanders_2023,Strom2023CECILIA:, 2024ApJ...964L..12R, 2024ApJ...975..196W, 2025MNRAS.540.2991A, 2025arXiv250906622C, 2025arXiv250918257R, Sanders_2025, 10.1093/mnras/staf834, 2025MNRAS.541.1707T, 2025ApJ...980...33W}.
+At intermediate redshift ($z \sim 2$), these new observational capabilities open the possibility of reassessing the N/O–O/H relation with unprecedented precision \citep{Sanders_2023,Strom2023CECILIA:, 2024ApJ...964L..12R, 2024ApJ...975..196W, 2025MNRAS.540.2991A, 2025arXiv250906622C, Sanders_2025, 10.1093/mnras/staf834, 2025MNRAS.541.1707T, 2025ApJ...980...33W, Rogers2026}.